LauraBang22/cds-language-exam/Assignments/Assignment4/README.md

 ### Assignment Discription
 In this assignment I have solved the following tasks:
 - Predict emotion scores for all lines in the data
-- For each season
+- For each season:
     - Plot the distribution of all emotion labels in that season
-- For each emotion label
+- For each emotion label:
     - Plot the relative frequency of each emotion across all seasons

 ## Repository Structure